cnbatch/kcptube/docs/specific_examples_en.md

 ```
 And replace `123.45.67.89` with your server's IP.

+#### High-traffic transmission

+Please consider using [UDP Hop](https://github.com/cnbatch/udphop) to avoid being subject to the flow control restrictions of KCP and reduce traffic waste.

 ## Transfer File with Python3 HTTP Server
 Run `python3 -m http.server` first, and python3 will listen port# 8000.
 The following assumes that http server and KCPTube are both running on the same machine.
 Server's domain: `http-server.domain.com`, file to be downloaded: test.bin.